-You will need a VISA to enter Uganda and have three options of acquiring one.
-You can send your passport to the Ugandan Embassy in Washington DC.
-Or you can use one of the many companies that will secure (at great cost) a visa for you.
-The third option is the one I have used in many trips to Uganda.
-I simply purchase one when I arrive.
-You will need US \$100 (price increased on 7/1/15) with you when you arrive in Entebbe.
-(Please note that if you bring cash, they will only accept US dollars printed after 2003!)
-You will see two lines at the arrival gate when you arrive; one for those with visas, and one for those without .Both lines are usually the same size.
+You will need US \$50 for a single-entry visa, or \$100 for a multiple-entry visa with you when you arrive in Entebbe.
+(Please note that if you bring cash, they will only accept crisp US dollars printed after 2009!)
 I recall the time and energy spent getting my visa for Tanzania at the Embassy in Washington DC when I was a GWU medical student.
 It is so much easier to simply get one when you arrive.
 Even if I lived in DC now, I'd still get it upon arrival in Entebbe.
-Please be sure that you have your passport in a safe place.
-You should also make copies of your passport and place copies in several places, like your daypack, long term pack, and laptop.
+Please be sure that you have your passport and yellow WHO card in a safe place.
+You should also make copies of both and place copies in several places, like your daypack, long term pack, and laptop.
 Losing your passport while abroad is a real problem.
 Having a copy will make it much easier to get home.